Bibhash7/SeatWise/README.md

 # SeatWise
 A web application designed to allocate seats according to exam center preferences, ensuring an optimal distribution of candidates across multiple centers.
-This project is built using **Django Rest Framework**, backed by **PostgreSQL**, and deployed using **Docker** for a streamlined and scalable deployment process.
+This project is built using **Django Rest Framework**, backed by **PostgreSQL, Pandas dataframe**, and deployed using **Docker** for a streamlined and scalable deployment process.

 ## Features
 - **Optimal Seat Allocation:** Allocates exam seats based on students' preferences for exam centers, ensuring efficient use of available resources.